January 10, 2022

 Instagram has recently added a new feature that allows users to shop products directly within the app.
 Instagram also recently launched Reels, a short-form video content feature similar to TikTok.

 YouTube is a video social media platform that is also considered the second largest search engine in the world.
 YouTube can be an effective video platform for your small business.
 Lifestyle, fitness and wellness brands have seen huge success on the platform and ‘How To’ videos are the most commonly searched videos.

 While organic content can do well over time, YouTube also has a paid advertising option that allows small businesses to advertise before certain videos.
 Depending on your budget and who you want to reach, YouTube might just be the right place for your business.

-No matter which app you decide to focus on, the content you create needs to be high-quality and engaging for your endeavours to be successful.
+No matter which app you decide to focus on, in 2023 the content you create needs to be high-quality and engaging for your endeavours to be successful.